craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### Mov 11, 2019
+* System languages must have two types of strings, allocated and static.
+This is because Static strings are best suited to living in ROM, which is cheaper materially, and also in regard to power consumption (as compared to RAM).

 ### Nov 5, 2019
 * BIOS and UEFI are both examples of "Firmware Standards".
 * Once the BIOS runs self test and initialization routines of the hardware, it looks for bootable disks.
 If it finds one, the control is transferred to its bootloader, which is a 512-byte portion of executable code stored at the disk's beginning.